OctopusDeploy/blog/blog/2024-01/set-up-local-k8s-deployment-pipeline/index.md

 To install Chocolatey and the kubectl-cli:

-1. Open a PowerShell tab in Windows Terminal as an Administrator.
+1. Open a PowerShell tab in Windows Terminal as an administrator.
 1. Run the Chocolately install command: `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))`.
 1. The install takes a few minutes.
-Close and reopen Windows terminal when finished.
+Close and reopen Windows Terminal when finished.
 1. Now we can install kubectl.
 Run `choco install kubernetes-cli` in Windows Terminal, and wait for the process to finish.

 If you have any problems, see [Chocolatey's documentation](https://chocolatey.org/install) for more information.
 Not running PowerShell or Windows Terminal as an administrator tends to be the cause of most issues.